ReelClare/Ford-Fulkerson-GrALoG-Plugin/README.md

 If you are on Linux and are struggling to run GrALoG, try running `java -jar gralog-fx.jar`

+All alterations to pre-existing GrALoG files are annotated with the phrase "MAXFLOW".

 ## Build
 -----
 Files MaxFlow.java, MaxFlowFunctions.java and plugin.xml are all pre-organised and contained within